 Distributive determiners refer to each single member of a group.

 - Each is used when we talk about the members of a group individually and every when we make a general statement.
-Both are followed by a singular countable noun:
+A singular countable noun follows both:

 He met each guest.